-UCLL and UCLF

-Backhaul Standard

-Terms Determination
+UCLF Backhaul Standard Terms Determination

-means the standard terms determination made by the Commission under section 30M of the Act in relation to Chorus' unbundled copper local loop UCLL and UCLF backhaul (telephone exchange to interconnect point) and unbundled copper low frequency services, including the Commission's decision report, the Implementation Plan and the UCLL and UCLF Backhaul means, collectively, the UCLL and UCLF Backhaul General Terms and all of the schedules to the UCLL and UCLF Backhaul General Terms.
-Unplanned Outage has the meaning given in clause 20.4.
+means the standard terms determination made by the Commission under section 30M of the Act in relation to Chorus' UCLF backhaul (telephone exchange to interconnect point) and unbundled copper low frequency services, including the Commission's decision report, the schedules to the UCLF Backhaul General Terms.

-UCLL and UCLF Backhaul Terms
+Implementation Plan and the UCLF Backhaul Terms.